iomz/hito/README.md

 - **Category Management**: Create, edit, and delete custom categories with color coding
   - **Automatic Hotkey Assignment**: When you create a new category, a number key (1-9, then 0) is automatically assigned to toggle that category.
 The first available number key is used, checking in order: 1, 2, 3, 4, 5, 6, 7, 8, 9, then 0
+  - **Mutually Exclusive Categories**: Configure categories to be mutually exclusive with other categories.
+When assigning a category, any mutually exclusive categories are automatically removed from the image
 - **Category Assignment**: Assign multiple categories to images for flexible organization
 - **Badge-Based Filtering & Sorting**: Clean, minimal UI showing only active filters and sorts as badges
   - **Category Filtering**: Filter images by category or view uncategorized images